Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 Australasia,

-and the US.
+and North America.
 He studied the double bass with Eugene Cruft and was Principal

 bass in the National Youth Orchestra (UK).
 He gave a solo performance at